 The British Virgin Islands, nestled on an island chain between Puerto Rico, Anguilla and the US Virgin Islands, is an ideal location for island hopping in the Caribbean.
 When you book a yacht charter in BVI with Zizoo, you have the freedom to explore a range of popular island towns, stunning natural landscapes and small, uninhabited islands that are great for getting away from it all on your next sailing holiday.

-Yacht charters in the British Virgin Islands offer prime locations for pleasant and easy sailing in the Caribbean for both beginners and longtime sailors.
-Though the Caribbean is blessed with warm temperatures year-round, the best time for a sailing holiday in the BVI is between Mid-December and May.
+Sailing holidays in the British Virgin Islands include prime locations for pleasant and easy sailing in the Caribbean for both beginners and longtime sailors.
+Though the Caribbean is blessed with warm temperatures year-round, the best time for sailing in the BVI is between Mid-December and May.
 British visitors won’t need a visa to enter, along with American, Canadian and most EU travellers.
 The main airport of the BVI is Beef Island Tortola, also called Terrance B. Lettsome International.
 The currency used in the BVI is the US dollar.

 Beef Island sits at the eastern edge of the BVI, and there are roads leading right through to the main island of Tortola, with the capital of Road Town being just a 25-minute drive away.
 JY Harbour View Marina and The Moorings Marina, both on Tortola, put you at the heart of these beautiful islands.